tux2bsd/freebsd-update-probe/README.md

-Strictly speaking the updates mentioned above are point level updates. freebsd-update-probe.sh has no knowledge of a new RELEASE, which is also true for `/usr/sbin/freebsd-update fetch [install]`,  When a new RELEASE version is available it must be manually installed, updating to a new RELEASE is a distinct and deliberate action. https://docs.freebsd.org/en/books/handbook/ (search "update")
+Strictly speaking the updates mentioned above are point level updates. freebsd-update-probe.sh has no knowledge of a new RELEASE, which is also true for `/usr/sbin/freebsd-update fetch [install]`.
+When a new RELEASE version is available it must be manually installed, updating to a new RELEASE is a distinct and deliberate action. https://docs.freebsd.org/en/books/handbook/ (search "update")